36 Hours in Phoenix: How to Plan the Perfect Weekend Trip

 USA TRIP ESSENTIALS

 • Check out the huge range of day tours throughout the USA on GetYourGuide or Viator.
-There’s something for everyone.
+I love a good food tour in particular!

 • A copy of the Lonely Planet guide to the USA will be handy.